glycoinfo/GlycanFormatConverter/RESTRICTIONS.md

 # Restrictions

 ## Conversion (2.6.0 or later)
-If input the text of IUPAC (-Extended, -Condensed, -Short) format contains inappropriate structural characters, a conversion error based on the restrictions will be returned.
+If you input a text of IUPAC (short, condensed or extended) format that contains the following glycan features, the text will be handled as an exception and conversion error will be output.\
-Such restrictions are takes into account when converting from IUPAC format to WURCS format.
+These exceptions are checked into conversion with IUPAC format to WURCS format.|

-An examples of the restrictions is shown below:
+An examples of the restrictions:
 - Containing repeating units
 - Containing cyclic units
 - Containing cross-linked substituent